abhilal03/abhilal03/README.md

 ---

 <h3>📑 Certifications</h3>
-- **Programming for Everybody (Getting Started with Python)** – Coursera
+- Programming for Everybody (Getting Started with Python) – Coursera
-- **Developing an Entrepreneurial Mindset** – Coursera
+- Developing an Entrepreneurial Mindset – Coursera

 ---

 <h3>🏆 Achievements</h3>
-- Published a paper titled **‘Smart Tourism: Leveraging Tourist’s Mobility Mining and Social Media Interaction for Tailored Exploration of Kerala’s Cultural and Natural Treasures’** in an International Conference on Sustainable Globalization, Sri Lanka.
+- Published a paper titled ‘Smart Tourism: Leveraging Tourist’s Mobility Mining and Social Media Interaction for Tailored Exploration of Kerala’s Cultural and Natural Treasures’ in an International Conference on Sustainable Globalization, Sri Lanka.
-- Published a paper titled **‘Crowd Control and Monitoring using SSD’** in the *International Journal of Research in Engineering and Science*.
+- Published a paper titled ‘Crowd Control and Monitoring using SSD’ in the International Journal of Research in Engineering and Science.
-- Appointed as **Leading Cadet** in National Cadet Corps (NCC).
+- Appointed as Leading Cadet in National Cadet Corps (NCC).
-- Selected for **Scuba Diving Camp** at Naval Base, Kochi.
+- Selected for Scuba Diving Camp** at Naval Base, Kochi.

 ---